 6. Please do not use binders, folders, or protector sheets.
 Staples or clips are acceptable.
 It is helpful if you use post-it notes or label the application cover sheets to indicate original set 1,2,3 etc.

 7. Make one copy of everything for your files!

-8. Put everything together in one package, putting the set with the application with the original signature on top.
+8. Put everything together in one package with the application with the original signature on top.
 Mail or hand-deliver to: NH State Council on the Arts, 19 Pillsbury Street, 1st Floor, Concord, NH 03301.